Disclosure: When you make a purchase through our links, we may receive a commission.

 For bicycle frames and seat posts made from aluminum, steel, or titanium, use standard bicycle grease.
 Grease should not be used on carbon fiber frames or seats.
 You can use carbon assembly paste here.
 Despite its similar function to grease, it is specially formulated to not react chemically with carbon fiber.

-It is possible for some frame-Seatpost combinations to be particularly stubborn and prone to slippage.
+Some frame-seatpost combinations can be particularly stubborn and prone to slippage.
 In fact, after using carbon assembly paste on metal items.

 To prevent seizing in such cases, clean and reapply carbon assembly paste even more often (two to three times per year) if you use it on metal parts.